https://open.spotify.com/episode/6uEAZwlNbKf7TW6cdjfXhn Home | The Safety Initiative

 Health - Friends - Family - Personal Growth - Professional Competence

-As a dedicated leader in the construction safety and health profession, he has a proven ability to build coalitions and cultivate relationships within a diverse network of groups such as union, non-union trade personnel, professional and business associations, government and non-profit organizations as well as school programs.
-His leadership and expertise are evidenced by his success on multiple initiatives, including: leading the US Department of Labors National effort addressing issues of Mental Health needs in the Workplace, initiating Suicide Prevention Awareness in the construction industry through Regional/National Campaigns; spearheading the Agency’s recent Trenching Safety Initiative which focused on internal training and National Stand-Down efforts; enhancing the National Stand-Down to Prevent Falls in Construction to include a Premier Partners effort; as the Designated Federal Officer for the 15 member National Advisory Committee on Construction Safety and Health (ACCSH), and OSHA leading by example and supporting the construction industry by transitioning OSHA compliance officers from wearing traditional hard hats to new ANSI Type 2 safety helmets.
+Throughout his executive leadership roles with OSHA, Tim utilized his concept of a #MarathonMindset which resulted in a long and proven track record.
+This accomplishment highlights his ability to build coalitions and cultivate relationships within a diverse network of groups such as union, non-union trade personnel, professional and business associations, government and non-profit organizations as well as school programs.
+His leadership and expertise are evidenced by his success on multiple initiatives, including: leading the National effort addressing issues of Mental Health needs in the Workplace, initiating Suicide Prevention Awareness in the construction industry, spearheading OSHA’s Trenching Safety Initiative (TSI), enhancing the National Stand-Down to Prevent Falls in Construction to include a Premier Partners effort; as the Designated Federal Officer for the 15 member National Advisory Committee on Construction Safety and Health (ACCSH), and OSHA leading by example and supporting the construction industry by transitioning OSHA compliance officers from wearing traditional hard hats to newer ANSI Type 2 safety helmets.

-Tim holds both a Journeyman and Master electrical licenses, has his degree in management from the University of Massachusetts, and has earned professional designations in risk management, (ARM) construction safety (CHST) and is a Certified Safety Professional
+Tim is a graduate of the storied Federal Executive Institute (LDS 497), has his degree in management from the University of Massachusetts, holds both a Journeyman and Master electrical licenses, and has earned professional designations in risk management, (ARM) construction safety (CHST), is Certified Safety Professional, and a Level 1 USATF Certified Coach.

 Services